microsoft/uf2/README.md

 Each 512 byte block consists of (see below for details):
 * magic numbers at the beginning and at the end
 * address where the data should be flashed
-* up 476 bytes of data
+* up to 476 bytes of data

 The data transfers over MSC always arrive in multiples of 512 bytes.
 Together with the FAT file system structure, this means that blocks of the